 The IRS regulates Flexible Spending Accounts under IRC 125.
 According to the IRS guidelines, funds that are not claimed during the plan year are forfeited to the plan.
 This is called the "use it or lose it" clause.
 The unused funds are retained by the plan sponsor, your employer, and can be used to offset administrative costs of the plan.

-Employers sponsoring FSA plans may allow employees to use their unused account balances to pay for qualified medical expenses incurred by March 15, 2022 and submitted for reimbursement by April 15, 2022.
+Wesleyan allows employees to use their unused 2023 account balances to pay for qualified expenses incurred by March 15, 2024 provided they are submitted for reimbursement by April 15, 2024.